dubo-dubon-duponey/dckr/README.md

 # dckr

-A simple shell script that lets you transparently run your project build / test / random command inside a container.
+Lets you easily and transparently run your project build / test / random command inside containers.

 For example, assuming you have a project where you would typically run: